EryanGauvrit/oc-master-p6/README.md

 ### Database

+- You need to have a MySQL database running on your machine.
 - Create and import database with .sql file located in `./db/mdd-project.sql`.
 - The default database url is: `jdbc:mysql://localhost:3306/mdd_project?serverTimezone=UTC`